 A global economic crisis leading to an economic collapse would bring about significant sales decreases with corresponding influences on our earnings.
 Recessions limited to certain regions in sales markets important for us could also significantly impair our business performance.
 With the global orientation of our sales activities, we try to shape our dependence on regional or national markets in such a way that the effects of geographically confined economic crises on the Group are limited.

-Thus, China and the U.S., the most important countries for us, each currently accounts for less than 20% of total Group sales.
+Thus, the U.S. and China, the most important countries for us, each currently accounts for no more than 20 % of total Group sales.
 The distribution of our business activities in the core regions of Europe, Asia, and the Americas also has a balanced structure.

 Furthermore, we continually update our appraisal of the regional economic development in our internal reporting system to be able to react to foreseeable effects by controlling our procurement, production, and sales activities.
 We react to long-term shifts in the regional significance of sales markets by adjusting our sales, production, and organizational structures.